jimmyangel/morinricardo/content/post/2026-04-08-Rikitraki-contrib.md

 Photos are encouraged.
 Tracks with photos appear in the "What's new..." panel on the homepage, which helps others discover your content more easily.

 ### Upload up to 8 JPEGs
-Drag photos in or use the upload button.
+Use the upload button to add photos.
 RikiTraki generates thumbnails and lets you reorder photos by dragging.
 You can also delete unwanted photos.

 <div align="center">
     <img src="/images/uploads/rikitraki2-contrib-6.jpg"/>